JessiP23/new-ui/README.md

 | `evaluations` | `id`, `queue_id`, `submission_id`, `question_id`, `judge_id`, `verdict`, `reasoning`, `reasoning_simhash`, `created_at`, `updated_at` |

 Add indexes on `(queue_id, status)` for `judge_jobs` and `(queue_id, judge_id)` for `evaluations` to keep polling fast.

+### 1b.
+Prepare Supabase storage

+- Create a private bucket named `attachments` in **Storage → Buckets**.
+(To customise the name, set `ATTACHMENTS_BUCKET` in `server/.env`.)
+- (Optional) Add explicit RLS policies so future authenticated clients can read/write signed URLs.
+See [`docs/supabase-storage.md`](docs/supabase-storage.md) for SQL snippets and a full walkthrough.
+- Add your frontend origin under **Authentication → Policies → CORS** so signed URLs can be fetched from the browser without preflight issues.

 ### 2. Backend (FastAPI + worker)